THE SUNDAY NEWS

 KACEY MINNICK IS OUR 2013-2014 MICAH FELLOW!

-Welcome to Kacey Minnick, our Micah Fellow, who will be with us through June 2014!
+Kacey Minnick is our Micah Fellow, serving with us through June 2014.
 Kacey comes from Tennessee via North Carolina and Guilford College.
 She will be working in the areas of Food Ministries and our Welcome Ministry, under Holly’s supervision.
 If you’d like to learn more about Kacey, check out the link to her Living Epistle at http://www.stjames-cambridge.org/_resources/category/living-epistles.
 Or better yet, introduce yourself to her on Sunday morning and make a date for coffee!

 JOIN THE ST. JAMES’S PSALM-WRITING INITIATIVE!